BryJamin/WickedWizard/README.md

 -Collisions should stop a grapple or you just travel for ever.
 - Message for Solitary level is positioned incorrectly
 - General clean up and maintenance, seperating of the RoomTransitionSystem/PlayScreen into different classes
-- May be possible to fall through the world due to player input being unpaused when the enxt transition screen is going (hard to replicate)

 ### Backburner (Broad goals that need to be broken down once we reach them)